5 Ways to tell a Contractor Teaming Arrangement from a Subcontracting Agreement

 In a Prime/ Subcontractor agreement the terms, conditions, and awarded pricing will be that which is awarded on the Prime Contractor’s GSA Schedule.
 If you would like more information about specific small business subcontracting goals for this fiscal year, click here.

 When you enter into a CTA to respond to an opportunity, you have the entire breadth of the scope of products/ services on each team member’s GSA Schedule.
 You enter into CTA’s across different Schedules.

 For example, an IT Large Category F (Formerly Schedule 70) Schedule contractor can partner with a Professional Services Schedule (PSS) Contractor.
-When you enter into an agreement as a Subcontractor you can only offer those services awarded on the Prime Contractor’s GSA Schedule.
+However, when you enter into an agreement as a Subcontractor you can only offer those services awarded on the Prime Contractor’s GSA Schedule.

 Both of these channels are excellent ways to expand your footprint in the federal government marketplace.
 The Contractor Teaming Arrangement is more beneficial for GSA Schedule holders trying to meet their minimum sales requirement, but the Subcontractor agreement can be a great way to gain past performance with agencies you otherwise would not have had access to.